rafaelfiume/basket-tax-and-price-calculator/README.md

 # basket-tax-and-price-calculator/ [![Build Status](https://travis-ci.org/rafaelfiume/basket-tax-and-price-calculator.svg?branch=master)](https://travis-ci.org/rafaelfiume/basket-tax-and-price-calculator)

-Calculates tax and total price for shopping baskets.
+Demonstrates design and Tdd techniques calculating tax and total price for shopping baskets.

+You can see the specification [here](http://rafaelfiume.github.io/basket-tax-and-price-calculator), generated from CalculateReceiptDetailsTest sour``ce code and automatically updated when pushing code into master.

 ## Running the application locally (Requires Java 8)